UmeanNever/NovelSum/README.md

 python novelselect.py --text_dir your_first_dir --figure_dir your_embedding_dir --output_dir output
 ```

+See below Usage Guide for details.

 ## 📚 Usage Guide

-### Data Format
+### Data Preparation

+The input to **NovelSum** consists of a target dataset and a source (reference) dataset, which is used to estimate the information density factor.
+If a reference dataset is not readily available, we suggest using a general large-scale (open-source) dataset that is relevant to your task.
+For instance, in our instruction-tuning experiments, we use a combined dataset consisting of WizardLM, ShareGPT, and UltraChat (using just one of them is also feasible) as the reference.
+In practice, the reference dataset can be flexibly chosen based on the task at hand; any domain-specific dataset may be used to compute NovelSum for specialized scenarios.

+The input to **NovelSelect** requires only the source dataset (i.e., the dataset from which samples are selected).

-Both the target dataset (whose diversity is to be computed) and the reference (source) dataset (for estimating density or selecting samples from) use the same conversation-style data format and must be transformed into **sample embeddings** (one embedding vector for each sample in the dataset) before computing NovelSum or running NovelSelect.
+Both the target dataset and the source dataset use the same conversation-style data format and must be transformed into **sample embeddings** (one embedding vector for each sample in the dataset) before computing NovelSum or running NovelSelect.
 Due to the computational demands of processing large-scale embeddings, we recommend organizing the dataset as a directory of multiple JSON files, each containing approximately 5,000 samples (~0.5GB per file).
 In our implementation, text data and embeddings are stored in separate directories, with JSON files named numerically (e.g., `18.json`) for easy indexing and mapping.
 Each file contains a list of samples, with each entry storing either text or embedding data.

 #### Examples